I don't own Ranma or Macross mores the pity. They could both seriously do with an upgrade.

 I wont be covering the two years buildup, so should I go for a straight summary, a series of flashbacks, or both

-Should I have the Regent show up in Sol like in the original, or not?
+Should I have the Regis show up in Sol like in the original, or not?
 Would she fight the Regent if she thought she had to?

 Who should stay and who should go in terms of characters?
 How do I keep the numbers of the fleet sent down enough for every ship to matter yet powerful enough to make a difference?